 Surgeons use bypasses most commonly to treat leg artery disease, which is hardening of the arteries in the leg.
 Surgeons also use bypass to treat arm artery disease, as well as blockages involving blood vessels in other locations in the body.

-If your artery is blocked (in your leg, kidney, carotid, or other vessel), you may then be treated with an angioplasty and/or stent.
+If you have a blocked artery in your leg, kidney, carotid, or other vessel, your doctor may recommend an angioplasty and stent.